Charles-Svg/aws-catalog/public/data/description_1.md

 **Improvement Path:**

- Backend workloads can later be migrated to Amazon ECS (Fargate) for better control over containerized deployments.
+**Improved Control** -  Backend workloads can later be migrated to Amazon ECS (Fargate) for better control over containerized deployments.

- Based on usage metrics, the database layer can evolve from serverless to provisioned Aurora instances to optimize cost-performance.
+**Cost optimization** - Based on usage metrics, the database layer can evolve from serverless to provisioned Aurora instances to optimize cost-performance.